Rebornify/study-buddy/README.md

 # Study Buddy

 Study Buddy is an AI-powered chat application that helps students learn and study effectively by engaging with their study materials.
-It allows users to upload their study materials and ask questions, and the AI assistant provides helpful explanations and summaries based on the uploaded content.
+It allows users to upload their study materials and ask questions, and the AI assistant, powered by OpenAI, provides helpful explanations and summaries based on the uploaded content.

 ## Features